 Though paper checks may seem like a safe way to pay in person, there is nothing that prevents a customer from writing a check for an amount they do not actually have.

-Fortunately with ACH, payments are entirely electronic meaning they will never be lost in the mail and can be processed faster than paper checks.
-Furthermore, the dispute process for ACH payments is harder and more stringent, which leads to less chargebacks and disputes.
+Fortunately, with ACH, payments are entirely electronic meaning they will never be lost in the mail and can be processed faster than paper checks.
+Furthermore, the dispute process for ACH payments is harder and more stringent, which leads to fewer chargebacks and disputes.

 3. Recurring Payments

-With ACH payments being linked to a bank account, customers can easily enroll in automatic payments, which help to eliminate any issues related to customers forgetting to pay their bill.
+With ACH payments being linked to a bank account, customers can easily enroll in automatic payments, which helps to eliminate any issues related to customers forgetting to pay their bills.
 Furthermore, credit and debit cards can easily be lost or changed, whereas it’s unlikely that a customer’s bank account will close unexpectedly.

-Electronic payments reduce the amount of human errors because there is limited human interaction with the actual payments unlike physical checks.
-Any form of payment error can have critical ramifications for both businesses and their customers, and fixing errors also results in lost time.
+Electronic payments reduce the number of human errors because there is limited human interaction with the actual payments, unlike physical checks.
+Any form of payment error can have critical ramifications for both businesses and their customers, and fixing errors also result in lost time.